Hugo-Bo-Diaz/Minimap-research/README.md

 ## Basics in the code

-A minimap and a map are based on the same code concepts, which are comparable to what a regular map does: it shrinks the size of things to represent them in their relative position.
+A minimap and a map are based on the same code concepts, which are comparable to what a real world map does: it shrinks the size of things to represent them in their relative position.

 For example we have a map that is 100 units long and we want to represent it in a minimap that is 10 units long.
 So if we had an object in the coordinate 50 in the real map it would mean that it is halfway because 50/100 = 1/2 of the total map lenght.
 This means that in our minimap it should also be represented halfway of the minimap: 10*(1/2) = 5.